 It’s interesting to see the growth of spiritual beliefs and practises when a country or region emerges from under the yoke of oppression.
+Shamanism is one such spiritual belief.
 In the west, the dominance of the Catholic Church led to a severe decline in adherents of pagan religions.
 Folk practices, medicine men, druids and witches were at the very least frowned upon and at worst burnt at the stake.

 This continued over centuries, gradually becoming less severe as the Catholic Church – for various reasons – lost its hold over the people.
 Today in the west, you can be a witch, druid, shaman and practise any religious belief without fearing for your life.